paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-001-collection-districts-ports-and-officers.md

 ### Statutory Notes

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
+L. 107–296 as of Nov.
+25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
+L. 114–125, and section 802(b) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

 <a id="section-58c"></a>
 ## § 58c.
 Fees for certain customs services
-**(a) Schedule of fees** In addition to any other fee authorized by law, the Secretary of the Treasury shall charge and collect the following fees for the provision of customs services in connection with the following:
+**(a) Schedule of fees** In addition to any other fee authorized by law, the Secretary of the Treasury shall charge and collect the following fees (subject to adjustment under subsection (l)) for the provision of customs services in connection with the following:

 (1) For the arrival of a commercial vessel of 100 net tons or more, $397.